 - Make vegan energy balls or other snacks and include ground flax seed in the recipe.

-It can be used in baking cakes, bread, biscuits or whatever you are making.
+Flax can be used in baking cakes, bread, biscuits or whatever you’re making.

 The recommended amount of ground flaxseed is 1-2 tbs per day for an average, healthy adult.

-Because it’s high in fibre, too much flaxseed can cause upset to your digestive system so there’s no need to overdo it.
+Because it’s high in fibre, too much flaxseed can cause upset to your digestive system so it’s best not to get over enthusiastic!

-At the top end of the spectrum, and according the the Flax Council of Canada, people who are at risk of developing heart disease, or who already suffer with a heart condition, should take a total of 5 tbs of ground flax seed daily.
+According to the Flax Council of Canada, if you’re a high risk for heart disease, or if you already suffer with a heart condition, you should take a total of 5 tbs of ground flax seed daily (maximum).

 Remember to always take it with plenty of fluids as the flax will absorb the liquid around it.